Derek Wanless: Biography

-He was a non-executive director of Northern Rock between 2000/2007, where he was chairman of The Northern Rock's Audit and Risk committees.
-His position became highly contentious, following the incipient collapse of Northern Rock in September 2007.
+He was a non-executive director of Northern Rock between 2000-2007, where he was chairman of The Northern Rock's Audit and Risk committees.
+His position became highly contentious following the incipient collapse of Northern Rock in September 2007.
 The Northern Rock's crisis was due to inadequate risk provision, and a 'run on the Bank' was only halted with promises of unlimited UK government support.

-Sir Derek was heavily criticized regarding his role in the Northern Rock affair by a committee of MPs sitting on the Commons Treasury Select Committee on 16 October 2007.
+Sir Derek was heavily criticised regarding his role in the Northern Rock affair by a committee of MPs sitting on the Commons Treasury Select Committee on 16 October 2007.
 Sir Derek's resignation was accepted by Northern Rock's newly appointed chairman on 17 November 2007.

 He died of pancreatic cancer at the age of 64 in 2012.